Maui is consistently ranked one of the top places in the world for honeymoons and destination weddings.

 Rise hours before the birds and ascend to Maui’s highest point—the summit of Haleakala, which looms above the Valley Isle at 10,023 feet and comprises three-quarters of the whole island.

-Sunrise is popular with visitors—advance registration is required at www.recreation.gov and often can only be made weeks in advance—but the preparation is well-worth the spectacle.
+Sunrise is popular with visitors—if visiting between 3 am and 7 am, advanced reservations are required at www.recreation.gov and often can only be made weeks in advance—but the preparation is well-worth the spectacle.

-Guided Haleakala Sunrise Tours are an excellent option for those hesitant to drive themselves, or who want to learn more about the local culture and history of the area during the narrated, early morning journey to the summit.
-You’ll be given jackets and gloves for warmth, and treated to a stunning sunrise experience – don’t forget your camera! – before making your way back down the volcanic slopes for a hot, post-sunrise breakfast with panoramic views at the historic Kula Lodge.
+Guided Haleakala Sunrise Tours are an excellent option for those hesitant to drive themselves or who want to learn more about the local culture and history of the area during the narrated, early morning journey to the summit.
+You’ll be given jackets and gloves for warmth and treated to a stunning sunrise experience – don’t forget your camera!

 Here, the sun striates the sky in bands of otherworldly colors while clear mornings deliver views of the Big Island.
-Stay for a while to acquaint yourself with the park’s singular creatures—the nene goose and silversword plant chief among them—before winding down the mountain for crepes and coffee at La Provence in Kula.
+Stay for a while to acquaint yourself with the park’s singular creatures—the nene goose and silversword plant chief among them—before winding down the mountain for crepes and coffee at La Provence in Kula or fresh baked goods and delightful eggs benedict at Kula Bistro.

 Post-breakfast, aim to see the island from a different perspective by booking a paragliding excursion out of Polipoli.
-3,000-foot tandem descents are offered to valiant travelers; those daunted by heights will find beauty and solace within Polipoli Spring State Recreation Area, which features a conifer forest and sweeping views of the ocean.
+3,000-foot tandem descents are offered to valiant travelers; those daunted by heights will find beauty and solace within Polipoli Spring State Recreation Area, which features a conifer forest and sweeping ocean views.

-After such a busy morning, re-catch your breath with a self or guided tour of Hui No’eau.
+After such a busy morning, catch your breath with a self or guided tour of Hui Noʻeau.
 This visual arts center is located on the jungly slopes of Makawao and presents a gallery shop brimming with prints, jewelry, ceramics, and blown glass—all created by over 75 local artists.

-Keep that artsy mood going by exploring the galleries and boutiques on Makawao’s Baldwin Ave., where you can stock up on gourmet BBQ rubs (like coconut sesame) at Volcano Spice Co.
-Store or score a pair of earrings at the uber-glossy The Mercantile.
+Keep that artsy mood going by exploring the galleries and boutiques in Makawao Town, where you can check out local artists painting, glass blowing, or constructing their art.
+Or score a pair of earrings at the uber-glossy The Mercantile.

 Your final evening meal on the island calls for something memorable.
 Find that in spades at Restaurant Marlow (5-10 minutes from the heart of Makawao).
-Woodfired sourdough pizzas, locally-sourced meats, and vegetables have made this new restaurant an immediate hit.
-It helps that it’s owner/operator is Chef Jeff Scheer of Maui Chef Table fame.
+Woodfired sourdough pizzas and locally-sourced meats and vegetables have made this new restaurant an immediate hit.
+It helps that its owner/operator is Chef Jeff Scheer of Maui Chef Table fame.
 He has a knack for finding the highest quality local ingredients and elevating them.
 Then pop next door to Mahalo Aleworks for a Maui-brewed beer or 2.
+Arrive in time for sunset and sit on the balcony for an epic view of the island and see if you can point out all of the places you have been.

 Planning your dream honeymoon on Maui?
 What’s on your agenda?